Gordonby/ArmLab2/README.md

 ## Learning Objectives

-1. Working with existing Azure resources
+1. Working with existing Azure resources.

 1. Introduction to managed disks instead of storage accounts for VM disk storage